Most Popular Online Nursing Programs 2025

 It can be challenging to complete a nursing program online without staff and faculty nearby.
 Therefore, it's essential to consider what kind of support for online students is available.
 For example, schools may offer writing and tutorial services online, library services and access to librarians, tech support, and opportunities to engage with other students through online clubs and associations.
 It's also important to ask about the best way to contact faculty and how quickly they typically respond.

 Graduates can become registered nurses with a nursing certificate, associate degree, or bachelor's degree.
-This career pays median annual wages of and features a 6% growth rate in new jobs through 2031.
+This career pays median wages of and features a 5% growth rate in new jobs through 2034.

 Online BSN programs typically prepare students to pass their nursing certifications, including the NCLEX exam, and to obtain a license to practice nursing.
 Each nursing degree option also opens the door to different specializations.
 Prospective nurses who want to pursue a particular area of focus should pick a program that allows them to reach their desired level of specialization.
 We've listed a few specializations below.